Penrose Historic District

-The Penrose Historic District is a national historic district located at Arlington County, Virginia.
+The Penrose Historic District is a national historic district located at Arlington County, Virginia within the Penrose, Arlington, Virginia neighborhood.
 It contains 486 contributing buildings, 2 contributing sites, and 2 contributing object in a residential neighborhood in South Arlington.
 The area was created with the integration of 12 distinct subdivisions platted between 1882 and 1943.
 The dwelling styles include the late-19th and early-20th-century vernacular, Queen Anne, Italianate, and Colonial Revival farm dwellings.
 A notable number of these dwellings are prefabricated kit or mail-order houses.

 It was listed on the National Register of Historic Places in 2004.